 I join Mr. Lee in hoping for a better world in which liberalism is not the hope of the masses.
 We differ in many ways.
 One point of difference is that Mr. Lee and his ilk believe that "social justice" is a facet of governmental intervention in the lives of the citizenry as opposed to a value we should all aspire to help to make an integral part of our policy.

 Another point of difference is that Mr. Lee somehow believes that the astronomical debt this country has accumulated in massaging the wealth of the richest among us, and fighting their wars, is a consideration that the people of this country need to worry about.
-The solution to this problem is simple.
-Tax the rich at 90 percent.
-But I digress.

 Mr. Lee's understanding of history, politics, economics, and reality is typical of those who wish to roll back progress and the inevitable march of freedom.
 While he is correct that "liberalism" has no place in this equation, he should maybe look up the actual meaning of word.